lohengrin1337/spark/README.md

 # Spark - a System for Scooters

-#### *This system is made as a group project in the course 'Programutveckling i virtuella team' at Bleking Tekniska Högskola*
+#### *This system is made as a group project in the course 'Programutveckling i virtuella team' at Blekinge Tekniska Högskola*

 ## Contributors